peopleware/net-ppwcode-vernacular-exceptions/README.md

 See the [GitHub Contributors list].

-## PPWCode
+## [ppwcode]

-This package is part of the PPWCode project, developed by [PeopleWare n.v.].
+This package is part of the [ppwcode] project by [PeopleWare n.v.].

 More information can be found in the following locations:
-* [PPWCode project website]
+* [ppwcode] website
-* [PPWCode Google Code website]
+* [GitHub]

 Please note that not all information on those sites is up-to-date.
 We are currently in the process of moving the code away from the Google code subversion repositories to git repositories on [GitHub].

-### PPWCode .NET
+### ppwcode .NET

-Specifically for the .NET libraries: new development will be done on the [PeopleWare GitHub repositories], and all new stable releases will also be published as packages on the [NuGet Gallery].
+For the .NET libraries, development will be done in the [GitHub] repositories, and all new stable releases will also be published as packages on the [NuGet Gallery].

-We believe in Design By Contract and have good experience with [Microsoft Code Contracts] and the related tooling.
-As such, our packages always include Contract Reference assemblies.
-This allows you to also benefit as a user from the contracts that are already included in the library code.
+We believe in Design By Contract.
+Preconditions are enforced with `Assert` statements.
+Postconditions and invariants are tested in unit tests.

-The packages also include both the pdb and xml files, for debugging symbols and documentation respectively.
+The packages include both the `pdb` and `xml` files, for debugging symbols and documentation respectively.
 In the future we might look into using symbol servers.

 ## License and Copyright

-Copyright 2014 by [PeopleWare n.v.].
+Copyright 2014 - 2018 by [PeopleWare n.v.].

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.